tanotosh/Sagma/README.md

 8. If you got an email notification, run the app again and login into your account and view your matches with the Your Foods/Matches button.
 9. After a match have been made, do the trade!
 And enjoy your food!
 Don't forget to leave a rating on our Rating Page :)

-Here is a link to a tutorial video on how to use our app......

 ### License
 This project is licensed under the MIT License.